Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-alpha/readme.md

 Returns permissions that a caller has on the specified resource.
 */
 await gapi.client.compute.images.testIamPermissions({ project: "project", resource: "resource",  });

 /*
+Returns the specified global Image resource by providing a regional context to read the metadata from the Global Clone in the region.
+*/
+await gapi.client.compute.imageViews.get({ project: "project", region: "region", resourceId: "resourceId",  });

+/*
+Retrieves the list of global Image resources available to the project by providing a regional context to read the metadata from the Global Clone in the region.
+*/
+await gapi.client.compute.imageViews.list({ project: "project", region: "region",  });

+/*
 Cancels the specified resize request and removes it from the queue.